s2t2/s2t2.github.io/_posts/2015-07-03-how-to-make-a-ruby-gem.md

 tags: none
 published: true
 icon_class: none
-technologies: ruby rubygems bundler rake
+technologies: ruby rubygems bundler rake rails
 ---

-This document describes a process of creating a new Ruby gem (open source library) from scratch, using bundler.
-It is a compilation of [rubygems guides](http://guides.rubygems.org/) and personal practices.
+This document describes the process of creating and managing a Ruby gem (open source library).

-## Generate a new gem using bundler.
+## Generating

 ```` sh
 bundle gem mygem
 cd mygem
 ````

-## Edit the gem's info.
+## Describing

 Update the "Usage" section in *README.md* to describe desired functionality.

 Update at least the summary, description, and homepage attributes in *mygem.gemspec* .

-## Write the gem's logic.
+## Writing

 Make the code library do what you said it would do in the README documentation.
 Revise the README if necessary.
 Have fun!

-## Debug and test the gem.
+## Testing

 Revise *mygem.gemspec* to include the following development dependencies: